lesliekibarra/rima/README.md

-# rima
-RISC-V INT8 Matrix Accelerator
+# RISC-V INT8 Matrix Accelerator

-RIMA is a RISC-V INT8 matrix accelerator integrated into the Chipyard framework.
+RIMA is a RISC-V INT8 matrix accelerator designed for integration within the Chipyard framework.

-This guide explains how to integrate, build, and simulate RIMA configurations within Chipyard.
+This guide provides instructions for adding RIMA to Chipyard, configuring the build environment, and running RIMA-enabled simulations.

 ---

 ## Activate the Chipyard Build Environment